 This vinegar is rich in natural enzymes that can help rid your body of candida — yeasts that are attributed to thrush in humans.
 Candida is also blamed for creating symptoms of fatigue, poor memory, sugar cravings, and yeast infections.

 13. ACV can help you reduce heartburn.

 Though it might seem like an oxymoron to treat stomach acid with an acid-containing vinegar, there is research suggesting that apple cider vinegar works by correcting low acid, hence reducing heartburn.
-Natural remedy experts say you should begin to feel relief very shortly after taking a teaspoon of apple cider vinegar followed by a glass of water.
-Note that apple cider vinegar will not give relief if you have an ulcer.
+Natural remedy experts say you should begin to feel relief very shortly after taking 1 teaspoon of ACV followed by a glass of water.
+Note that ACV will not give relief if you have an ulcer.

-14. The use of apple cider vinegar is effective in repelling fleas on your pets.
+14. The use of ACV is effective in repelling fleas on your pets.

 15. It's an all-natural room freshener.

 ACV will clean your toilets and leave your bathroom smelling like apples!
 Just pour ACV into the toilet, and allow it to sit overnight.
 It can also be used in dishwashers as a substitute for dish detergent.
 Mix ½ cup of ACV with 1 cup water, and you can use this solution to clean microwaves, kitchen surfaces, windows, glasses, and mirrors, too.

 As you can see, apple cider vinegar is a miracle product that can be used in a multitude of ways.
 I highly recommend it!

 More information below: This article has been updated as of November 8, 2016 by mbg editorial to include new studies, information, and data on apple cider vinegar.